7 Quick Fixes That Actually Work

 Even with daily scooping, plastic absorbs odors over time.
 Once a month, empty the box completely, wash with dish soap and hot water, and let it dry completely before refilling.

 Pro Tip: Skip the bleach - the ammonia in residual urine can create toxic fumes.
 Dish soap is enough.
-Then add Purrify activated carbon for ongoing protection.
+Only add an odor-control product after the box itself is actually clean.